-Because the culture of peace integrates a broad range of program areas, including not only disarmament, but also peace education, equality of women, human rights, tolerance and solidarity, democratic participation, free flow of information and sustainable development, it provides a platform to integrate different departments of government.
+Because the culture of peace integrates a broad range of program areas. including not only disarmament, but also peace education, equality of women, human rights, tolerance and solidarity, democratic participation, information free flow of and sustainable development, it provides a integrate different platform to departments of government.